 At the same time, they must gain their subordinates' loyalty and acceptance and protect their interests.
-Organizationally, supervisors influence the productivity of the employees under their supervision. so the supervisor can make a significant Approaches to Management influence on country's gross domestic product.
+Organizationally, supervisors influence the productivity of the employees under their supervision. so the supervisor can make a significant influence on country's gross domestic product.